Peer Review Process

 Editorial Decision

-Academic Editor makes recommendation based on review reports; Editor-in-Chief makes final decision ensuring policy compliance.
+Academic Editor makes recommendation based on review reports; Editor-in-Chief makes the final decision in accordance with journal policies.

 6